 • Appropriate supervision is provided and support for staff including undertaking safeguarding induction and training.

-• Policies for dealing with allegations against people who work with children are followed.
+• Policies for dealing with allegations against people who work with children and those permitted on site are followed.

 • Clear procedures are in place to handle allegations of abuse against children.